Bella's Room: Kid Clean-up

-As Moms we know our kids best but sometimes we know them too well.
-Here one smart Mom outsources the job of organizing her lovely and creative daughter’s room.
-As you can see from the photos, Bella has books, toys and clothes all over the floor of her room.
-The clutter continues with her dresser.
-The top of Bella's dresser has attracted stickers, lip gloss, lego, books- you name it!
+As moms, we know our kids best – but sometimes we know them too well.
+Here, one smart mom outsourced the job of organizing her lovely and creative daughter’s room.
+As you can see from the photos, Bella had books, toys and clothes all over the floor of her room.
+The clutter continued with her dresser.
+The top of Bella's dresser had attracted stickers, lip gloss, Legos, books – you name it!

 So how did we get Bella's room from One to Zen?
-Some tips to help them keep their room clean and make it stick:
+Some tips to help kids keep their room clean and make it stick:

 Create new habits

 Maintaining a clean room doesn’t happen overnight for anyone, particularly a child.
 Create a reward chart with 2-5 items on a checklist.
 When the checklist is complete for 5 nights, give your child a prize.
 For Bella, her mom and I created a checklist that had her pick ten items off the floor every night.
 She also made sure there were no added items on her dressers, keeping them uncluttered.
 And NO CLOTHING on the floor!